owenkellett/hammer/README.md

 # hammer
-A JSR-330 compatible dependency injection container
+A JSR-330 compatible dependency injection container - work in progress